mercadopago/devsite-docs/guides/shopify/how-tos-migrate-cho-api.en.md

 >
 > Attention
 >
 > This new application is exclusive for card payments.
-To set up Pix payments, refer to the [corresponding documentation](/developers/en/docs/shopify/integration-configuration/pix).
+To configure Pix payments, refer to the [corresponding documentation](/developers/en/docs/shopify/integration-configuration/pix).
 For boleto bancário payments, use [Mercado Pago Checkout Pro](/developers/en/docs/shopify/integration-configuration/checkout-pro).

 ## Install the new app